Romanian military intervention in Bessarabia: Background

 During World War I, in 1916–1917, Romania and Russia fought as allies, and during the winter of 1916/1917 the Russian command directed the 35th Infantry and 15th Cavalry divisions to the Romanian front in order to forestall the country's complete occupation.
 The southern part of Romania (72% of its territory) had already been occupied by the Central Powers, with the capital itself, Bucharest, having fallen on 4 December 1916.
 Romanian and Russian troops successfully defended against the German offensive, and the front was stabilized by mid-August 1917.
 In the meantime, news of the February Revolution which overthrew the Russian Tsar had reached Bessarabia.
 The first local soviet was created in Bender/Tighina on 21 March 1917, and by May 1917 soviets had been created in all district of Bessarabia.
 Concurrently, during the spring of 1917 peasants began dividing the land among themselves.
 The National Moldavian Party (NMP) was also created during the second part of March 1917, attracting primarily landowners.
 Gaining the support of the Romanian government, the party agitated for the introduction of Moldovan language in state institutions, solving the agrarian problem only in the interest of Moldavians, and gradually promoted a union with Romania.
 Though national polarization had emerged among the soldiers of the Russian army, the NMP failed to impose its goals on the various organizations emerging in the context of the revolutions: the April Provincial Congress of Public Teachers decided that both Moldavian and Russian should be used in education, while the First Provincial Peasants' Congress (3-5 June 1917) decided to transfer all land in public ownership, demanded equal treatment for all national groups, and decided for autonomy within Russia.
 Describing the situation, NMP politicians Grigore Cazacliu and Ion Văluță stated "the Moldavian people consider us their enemies".
 The party failed to gain popularity among the Bessarabians who voted in November 1917, in the Bessarabia electoral district, for the Russian Constituent Assembly elections, and received only 2.3 percent of the vote.
-However, three of the five deputies representing the Soviet of Deputies of the Peasants, led by Ion Inculet and Pantelimon Erhan, and also including Teodor Cojocaru, elected to the All-Russian Constituent Assembly, which obtained 36.7% of the votes in the November 1917 elections in the Bessarabia Electoral District, out of the 13 elected from the province, eventually supported Bessarabia's union with Romania on March 27/April 9, 1918.
+However, after the Romanian intervention, three of the five deputies representing the Soviet of Deputies of the Peasants, led by Ion Inculet and Pantelimon Erhan, and also including Teodor Cojocaru, elected to the All-Russian Constituent Assembly, which obtained 36.7% of the votes in the November 1917 elections in the Bessarabia Electoral District, out of the 13 elected from the province, eventually supported Bessarabia's union with Romania on 27 March/9 April 1918.
+It has been suggested that their opposition against the Bolshevik takeover before the Romanian intervention had a particularly important role in making Inculet, Erhan and Cojocaru support Bessarabia's independence and subsequent union with Romania after the Romanian intervention.
+Cojocaru's support for the union of Bessarabia with Romania at the time of the union has been noted.
+On 22 December 1917, both Inculet and Erhan asked for a Romanian military intervention in Bessarabia.
+The daily journal of the Romanian prime minister Alexandru Averescu of 28 February 1918, indicates that Inculet had proposed to Averescu the union of Bessarabia with Romania, and that the latter had refused this option because of his desire to retain Dobrogea as a part of Romania, which would have been impossible in the case of the union of Bessarabia with Romania; this seems to have been the first time when the president of the Moldovan Democratic Republic indicated his preference for such a step.
+On 25 June 1918, Inculet claimed in a speech in Sfatul Tarii that he had supported the union of Bessarabia with Romania on 24 January 1918, when Bessarabia declared its independence; the latter Romanian parliamentarian minister of the interior and deputy prime minister of Romania (Inculet) later claimed that he had supported such a move when he had requested the Romanian military intervention in Bessarabia, a staple of his electioneering techniques in interwar Romania.